michalpiasecki0/BSc-soccer-annotator/README.md

 4. Activate environment: `source venv/bin/activate`
 5. Install reqs: `pip install -r requirements.txt`
 6. If you want to use automatic models, please follow instruction, which is located in [automatic_models](automatic_models)
-7. To run the application type (through the level of the directory) 'streamlit run ui/ui_streamlit.py'
+7. To run the application type (through the level of the directory): `streamlit run ui/ui_streamlit.py`